 I began with the Schlick children.
 Theirs were relatively new, commercially made tombstones and working on them was far less intimidating than starting with the hand carved limestone structures erected over a century ago.
 The cleaning process was a greater challenge than I anticipated.
 The first step was scraping off the loose vegetation with a flat piece of wood, followed by spraying the entire structure with a chemical cleaner called D2 that was purchased from a local funeral home.
 The chemical reduced the remaining vegetation to a thick rust colored sludge that had to be wiped off.
 The most tedious part of the process was using a toothpick to remove debris from the inscriptions and designs carved into the stone.
 Finally, I rinsed the structure in several gallons of water and voila!
 Clean!
 It is very important to note that cleaning the stone will not make it look brand new.
 And you would not want it to look new!
 The Schlick children died in the 1800s and their stones should ideally reflect that time period.
 The stones should show their history.

 Cleaning a tombstone is a very intimate thing.
 This is a family’s proclamation that “my loved one’s story ends here.”
 As an outsider, it felt almost like I was intruding on personal space.
-But as ornate flowers and curlicues began to emerge from underneath decades old vegetation, I felt myself invited to explore their stories.
+But as ornate flowers and curlicues began to emerge from underneath decades old vegetation, I felt invited to explore their stories.
 Who were the Schlick children?
 What were they like?
-What happened in 1889 that resulted in two of them dying so close to one another?
+What happened in 1889 that resulted in two of them dying in such close succession?

 Agnes, Edward, Oscar, and Nellie were the children of Friederich Albert Schlick and Franciscka Helene Witte.
 Agnes was born in 1873 and was the third of twelve children.
 Edward was the next child, born in 1875.
 Oscar and Nellie came later, in 1879 and 1883.
 They were the great-great grandchildren of Carl and Marie Louise Hagedorn, the original landowners who established the Jaeger-Witte cemetery.
 The family lived in Round Top, TX, where Friederich was both a farmer and a court reporter.
 Little Edward died in 1877 at the age of two and Oscar died in the summer of 1880 at the age of one.
 According to oral family history, he died when his high chair fell over.
 Friederich was elected to the state legislature in 1887 and served a two year term.
 Both Nellie and Agnes died in 1889, at the ages of 6 and 16.
 The remaining Schlicks moved to Gonzalez in 1900 and Friederich went on to serve two more terms in the legislature before his death in 1923.